learn-with-devops/devops/IW-Anand/readme.md

     -
 ### Application Vs Web Server

       Webserver : IIS , nginx , Apache. ( servers static content mostly ) ( HTML/CSS/PHP)
       App server : Weblogic , Glassfish, Tomcat ( serves static and dynamic content both ) ( EJB , Servlets , JSP )

-### Application Vs Web Server

 ### Apache Vs Nginx

     The main difference between Apache and NGINX lies in their design architecture.
 Apache uses a process-driven approach and creates a new thread for each request.
 Whereas NGINX uses an event-driven architecture to handle multiple requests within one thread.

     - Today, Nginx is often used as a reverse proxy, load balancer, mail proxy and for HTTP caching.

     Apache
       Process Driven Approach
       Creates a new thread for each request.
       Supports all Unix-like systems including Linux and BSD.& It fully supports MS-Windows

     NGINX
-  Event-Driven, asyncronus and non-blocking approach Handles multiple requests within one thread
+      Event-Driven, asyncronus and non-blocking approach
+      Handles multiple requests within one thread
       Nginx serves the static resources without PHP having to know about this.
       Supports almost all Unix-like OS & Supports Windows partially.